Maksym1910/majestic-trucks-service/README.md

 - Run `npm i` to install dependencies
 - Run `npm start` to start the server and stop with Ctrl+C
 - Go to [localhost](http://localhost:8080)
 - After `/api/` select methods or use [POSTMAN](https://www.postman.com/) .
-Projects is still developing so it'd be easier in the future.
+Projects is still developing, so it'd be easier in the future.
+- API DOCUMENTATION.
+Open `openapi.yaml` file and paste all the content inside into [Swagger Editor](https://editor.swagger.io/)

 ## Contributor